felangel/bloc/docs/flutterfirebaselogintutorial.md

 }
 ```

 Again, there's not too much going on here.
 We have another `StatelessWidget`; however, this time we are not exposing an `onPressed` callback.
-Instead, we're handling the onPressed internally and dispatching the `LoginWithGooglePressed` event to our `LoginBloc` which will handle the Google Sign In process.
+Instead, we're handling the onPressed internally and adding the `LoginWithGooglePressed` event to our `LoginBloc` which will handle the Google Sign In process.

 ?> **Note:** We're using [font_awesome_flutter](https://pub.dev/packages/font_awesome_flutter) for the cool google icon.